-- Qualified Certificate Statements (qcStatements): If the Certificate is used in compliance with Regulation (EU) No. 910/2014, this extension contains special attributes/values to convey information to Relying Parties.
-The value "id-etsi-qcs-QcCompliance" specifies that the certificate is a Certificate for electronic signatures/seals per Regulation (EU) No. 910/2014 and MUST always be present in Certificates for Advanced/Qualified electronic signatures/seals.
-Additionally, Certificates for Qualified electronic signatures/seals MUST include the value "id-etsi-qcs-Qcsscd", which asserts that the private key was generated in an SSCD/QSCD.
-Additional values are allowed and MUST follow the requirements described in ETSI EN 319 412-1. - PSD2 Qualified Certificate Statements: If the Certificate is used in compliance with Regulation (EU) No. 2018/389 and Directive (EU) 2015/2366, this extension contains special attributes/values to convey information about Payment Service Providers to Relying Parties. - o the role of the payment service provider, which maybe one or more of the following: - account servicing (PSP\AS); - payment initiation (PSP\PI); - account information (PSP\AI); - issuing of card-based payment instruments (PSP IC) - o the name of the competent authority where the payment service provider is registered.
+If the Certificate is used in compliance with Regulation (EU) No. 2014/910, this extension contains special attributes/values to convey information to Relying Parties.
+The value "id-etsi-qcs-QcCompliance" specifies that the certificate is a Certificate for electronic signatures/seals per Regulation (EU) No. 2014/910 and MUST always be present in Certificates for Advanced/Qualified electronic signatures/seals.
+Additionally, Certificates for Qualified electronic signatures/seals MUST include the value "id-etsi-qcs-QcSSCD", which asserts that the private key was generated in an SSCD/QSCD.
+Additional values are allowed and MUST follow the requirements described in ETSI EN 319 412-1.

+If the Certificate is used in compliance with Regulation (EU) No. 2018/389 and Directive (EU) 2015/2366, the qcStatements extension may contain special attributes/values in a etsi-psd2-qcStatement to convey information about Payment Service Providers to Relying Parties.
+In this case, the statement MUST follow the requirements described in ETSI TS 119 495, and must contain:

+$\circ\,$ the role of the payment service provider, which may be one or more of the following:

+- account servicing (PSP_AS);

+- payment initiation (PSP_PI);

+- o account information (PSP_AI);

+- o issuing of card-based payment instruments (PSP_IC)

+$\circ\,$ the name of the competent authority where the payment service provider is registered.